 - Ease of use – At the core of WordPress is a dumb-simple interface similar to the desktop publishing software you use today.
 With no coding experience or expert knowledge necessary, the learning curve is often about as short as typing in your site’s URL and logging in.
 In fact, most users are able to pick up the basics without any training at all.
 Interfaces are polished and easy to use, and are the result of years of refinement.
 It’s the power of a Microsoft Word with the intuitiveness of an iPhone.

 - Built for Publishing- WordPress makes sharing content and attracting readers to your site a breeze.
-Whether pushing content to social networks, ensuring that your website is provided in the optimal format to appear at the top of search results the moment you hit publish, or providing visitors the ability to subscribe to specific content sub-feeds in their favorite feed reader (or even via e-mail), WordPress is not simply a website, but rather a content-publishing platform.
+Whether pushing content to social networks, ensuring that your site is provided in the optimal format to appear at the top of search results the moment you hit publish, or providing visitors the ability to subscribe to specific content sub-feeds in their favorite feed reader (or even via email), WordPress is not simply a site, but rather a content-publishing platform.
 With a single click, you have a powerful megaphone to broadcast your message to the world